Matthew Rose (EastEnders)

 Matthew Rose is a fictional character from the BBC soap opera EastEnders, played by Joe Absolom from 26 August 1997 to 3 February 2000.
 He was introduced in 1997.
 In a deviation from typical casting protocol, the role of Matthew was constructed for Absolom after he auditioned for the production team; they were looking for new, raw talent and developed the character after they saw him perform.
 Matthew's most prominent storyline surrounded him being framed for murder and his wrongful imprisonment.
 The storyline captivated public interest with various newspapers starting nationwide campaigns for the character's release.
 Absolom decided to leave the soap, believing that the storyline could not be advanced further or bettered.
 He made his final appearance in February 2000 after taking revenge on his employer Steve Owen (Martin Kemp), the man who framed him for killing his old girlfriend Saskia Duncan (Deborah Sheridan-Taylor) on Valentine's Day 1999.
-Matthew was not killed off in the serial and producers at the time suggested that the door had been left open for a possible return.
+Matthew was not killed off and producers suggested that the door had been left open for a possible return.